MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/NewZealand/new-zealand-local-functionality.md

   - "en-nz"
 ---
 # New Zealand Local Functionality
-The following topics describe the local functionality in the New Zealand version of [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)].
+The following topics describe the local functionality in the New Zealand version of ADD INCLUDE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)]-->.

 ## In This Section
  [Addresses](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Australia/addresses.md)